netaddicts/netaddicts.github.io/_posts/2014-01-17-hack-templates-tree-to-show-all-mvc-views.md

 In my [last post](http://www.netaddicts.be/articles/a-developers-take-on-sending-emails-in-umbraco/), I talked about a single caveat with using "real" mvc views... those can't be edited via the Umbraco backoffice.
 I did some digging to find out whether there's a way to do it anyway.
 After all, it can't be that hard to recursively enumerate all <code>.cshtml</code> (or <code>.vbhtml</code>) files in the standard mvc views location folder <code>~/Views</code> and have those edited.

-For example, suppose you've got a controller <code>SubscriptionSurfaceController</code> with an action <code>SubscriptionForm<code> as in following code snippet
+For example, suppose you've got a controller <code>SubscriptionSurfaceController</code> with an action <code>SubscriptionForm</code> as in following code snippet

 {% highlight c# linenos %}
 {% raw %}